mdomlop/pbscrap/USAGE.md

 ## Optional arguments

 * `-f` or `--frequence`
-    To indicate a frequency in seconds, minutes, hours or days.
+    To set a execution frequency in seconds, minutes, hours or days.

     Without this option the program will run only once.
 Otherwise it will remain in execution until you finish it manually.

-    To set the frequency in seconds indicates an integer greater than 0.
-    To do so in minutes add m to that number, h for hours and d to do it in days
+    To set the frequency in seconds, indicate an integer greater than 0.
+To do so in minutes, add `m` to that number, `h` for hours, and `d` to do it in days.

     The program will print a warning if the frequency is very low, since in this circumstance it is possible to be banned by the server pastebin.com.